marcinjahn/technology-notebook/src/docs/programming/rust/overview.md

 ### Control

-Programmers have cntrol over how data structures are laid out in memory and how they're accessed.
+Programmers have control over how data structures are laid out in memory and how they're accessed.
 There are some sensible defaults as well.

 - Data may be stored on a "stack" or on the "heap".